PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

-Prerequisites: PLN 225 and senior planning major.
+Prerequisites: PLN 225 or PAD 390 and senior planning major.
 Capstone experience; students engage in a group project focused on applying specific knowledge and skills gained in the program to a real world planning problem.
 Utilizes a project-based research approach to identify a problem or issue and develop a plan to address it.
+Offered spring only.

 PLN 488 INTERNSHIP

-Prerequisites: PLN 215 and 6 credit hours of planning coursework at the upper-division level; background of courses or experience within area of interest; and minimum cumulative GPA of 2.5.
+Prerequisites: PLN 215 and 6 credit hours of planning coursework at the upper-division level; minimum cumulative and major GPA of 2.5; background of courses or experience within area of interest; adviser and department chair permission.
 Guided, supervised field experiences that complement the academic program.
 Offered every semester.

 PLN 495 SPECIAL PROJECT